 SP2ALN • set to the id of a font and custom and system entry fields with their Height property set to 0 will be sized the same as the entry field portion of a combo box using this font.
-SP2BRK · set to the numeric value of the key that you wish to (Unix) use to cancel your program.
-SP2BSP • set this to key code of the key to be used as the (Unix) backspace key.
-SP2CCO • set to the numeric color code to be used for Current color SP2CDB • set to 1 to suppress use of common dialog box (useful for testing substitute code).
-SP2CEN • If configuration variable SP2CEN is set, the century SP2CFG in 4 digit years will be generated automatically during input - only a 2-digit year need be keyed in.
+SP2BRK • set to the numeric value of the key that you wish to (Unix) use to cancel your program.
+SP2BSP set this to key code of the key to be used as the (Unix) backspace key.
+SP2CCO set to the numeric color code to be used for Current 51 2000 color SP2CDB set to 1 to suppress use of common dialog box (useful for testing substitute code).
+SP2CEN · If configuration variable SP2CEN is set, the century in 4 digit years will be generated automatically SP2CFG during input - only a 2-digit year need be keyed in.
 For example, if SP2CEN=30, any year between 30 and 99 will be interpreted as 1930-1999 and any year between 00 and 29 as 2000-2029.
-As soon as the first digit of the 4-digit year is keyed in, the remaining three digits will be blanked out. the name of the configuration file If this variable is not defined, the runtime will check for a default configuration file called "SP2.CFG".
+As soon as the first digit of the 4-digit year is keyed in, the remaining three digits will be blanked out.
+Additionally this will cause the century to be validated so that it begins with "19", "20" or" 21". not defined, the runtime will check for a default configuration file called "SP2.CFG".
 To check for a default configuration file in the current directory first and then some other file, set this variable to something like ".;\sp2\mysp2.cfg".
-In order to prevent problems if multiple sp2 systems are being used and each system is relying on SP2CFG, a private configuration file called SP2MYOWN.CFG will be searched for in the current directory before SP2CHK anything else.
+In order to prevent problems if multiple sp2 systems are being used and each system is relying on SP2CFG, a private configuration file called SP2MYOWN.CFG will be searched for in the current directory before anything else.
 SP2CHK · set this to the number of times you want to check for a key during WAIT-SW=k processing.
-SDODDC SP2DBG • set to 1 to cause a Message Box to be displayed if an error occurs (non-zero ret-code).
+CDADDG set to 1 to cause a Message Box to be displayed if an error occurs (non-zero ret-code).
 The Message Box will display the function code and return code.
+If the Yes button is selected, the runtime will terminate abnormally.